viamrobotics/docs/docs/how-tos/configure.md

 cost: "0"
 ---

-You can get a smart machine running with Viam in just a few steps.
+You can get any device running with Viam in just a few steps.

 Viam's modular system of {{< glossary_tooltip term_id="component" text="components" >}} and {{< glossary_tooltip term_id="service" text="services" >}} means that you can start doing interesting things with your machine without writing much or any code.